Executive Producer & Play-by-Play

 New England Revolution

-Brad Feldman is in his 20th season with the New England Revolution, serving as executive producer and play-by-play voice for all Revolution telecasts, heading content, operations, and production.
+Brad Feldman is entering his 21st season with the New England Revolution in 2021, serving as executive producer and play-by-play voice for all Revolution telecasts, heading content, operations, and production.

 With over 25 years of television production experience, Feldman manages the production of the Revolution's live game telecasts carried on its regional partner, NBC Sports Boston, and is closely involved with all of the team's television and radio activities, including in-game content and shoulder programming.
 Feldman is a regular guest on local and national soccer talk programs, including SiriusXM FC’s MLS coverage, in addition to frequent hosting and analyst duties on the club’s bi-weekly “State of the Revs” program on NBC Sports Boston.